Kernel Methods in the Deep Ritz framework: Theory and practice: Conclusion and outlook

 \section{Conclusion and outlook}

 In this contribution we proposed the application of kernel methods as ansatz functions in the deep Ritz approach and analyzed its behavior theoretically as well as numerically.
-In the original work~\cite{e2018deepritz} where the deep Ritz approach was proposed, the authors used deep neural networks and optimized the weights of the networks via minimization of an energy functional that is equivalent to the weak formulation of an elliptic~PDE.
+In the original work~\cite{e2018deepritz} where the deep Ritz approach was introduced, the authors used deep neural networks and optimized the weights of the networks via minimization of an energy functional that is equivalent to the weak formulation of an elliptic~PDE.
 In contrast, we employ kernel models and determine their coefficients by solving the optimization problem.
+We moreover propose to use two-layered kernel models in particular for high-dimensional and structured problems, which introduce a nonlinear dependency on their parameters and therefore require optimization techniques instead of solvers for linear systems.

 The equivalence to the weak formulation allows for rigorous error analysis using standard techniques from numerical analysis.
 We thus obtain a priori convergence estimates for the proposed method.
-Such a priori error estimates are hard to derive for neural networks since the set of neural networks does not form a linear space and therefore results such as~Céa's~Lemma are not applicable in that case.
+Such a priori error estimates are hard to derive for neural networks since the set of neural networks does not form a linear space and therefore results such as~C\'{e}a's~Lemma are not applicable in that case.
 For kernel methods we prove convergence results with respect to the~$H^1$-norm and the~$L^2$-norm in this contribution.
 These results show that the convergence rate of the approximation in terms of the mesh norm depends on the smoothness of the weak solution and on the regularity of the kernel.
 It is therefore possible to obtain smaller errors by reducing the mesh norm, whereas for neural networks it is typically unclear what part of the neural network architecture to adjust, i.e.~whether to increase the number of layers or the number of neurons or whether to choose a different activation function.
 Additionally, the solution can even be improved locally in space by adding more centers in certain parts of the domain -- and we aim to follow up with this, e.g.~by leveraging greedy kernel methods~\cite{wenzel2023analysis}.
 Certainly, kernel methods involve several hyperparameters as well, such as the shape parameter, but the convergence results are independent of these parameters and are asymptotically only influenced by the smoothness of the kernel.